Skip to content

 Order a strategy, not a search.

-MeritPlaybook is the done-for-you replacement.
-One intake form, $179, under 30 minutes.
-You get ranked scholarships specific to your student and target schools, school-by-school stacking flags, deadlines in order, and every trap award marked before it can quietly reduce the aid your kid already has.
-Cross-checked across five independent research systems before it ships.
+MeritPlaybook is the done-for-you replacement for the part Going Merry never solved.
+One intake form, $99, under five minutes.
+You get ranked scholarships specific to your student and target schools, school-by-school stacking flags, deadlines in order, and every trap award marked before it can quietly reduce the aid your student already has.
+Source-backed against current school financial aid pages, scholarship rules, and published aid policies before delivery.

 What you actually need